 Murdered teen Debanhi Escobar was seen entering motel where her body was found alone

+Murdered Mexico teen Debanhi Escobar was seen entering motel where her body was found alone

 Investigators said teen walked into roadside inn by herself and spent few minutes on property